Asthma and hay fever

 If you have hay fever and asthma, treating your hay fever will help keep your asthma under control.

-Manage your asthma and hay fever
+Manage your asthma and hay fever by:

 Before starting hay fever treatment tell your doctor or pharmacist if you have any other medical conditions, are pregnant, taking other medications, or experience nose bleeds